Trends

 Urban planners, policymakers, governments and organisations play a critical role in shaping cities.
 By combining strategic planning, innovative design, and policy integration, planners envision happy and healthy places.
 Urban planning has evolved from encouraging suburban living to the recent rise of compact and smart cities.
 As we grow and learn from our past, we try to make our cities more livable and sustainable.

-The factors listed above may seem like non-material concepts, but they directly affect the form and design of cities.
+These factors are central to urban living and help define what makes a city more liveable, resilient, and future ready.
+While they may seem like non-material concepts, but they directly affect the form and design of cities.
 To offer diverse jobs, it is essential to create diverse neighbourhoods through mixed-use zoning.
 These zones integrate residential, commercial, and civic amenities to encourage business growth and job creation while reducing commute times and promoting local economies.

 Integrated neighbourhoods may also promote policies such as the inclusionary zoning of affordable housing.
 Therefore, the area is not only diverse in function but also in terms of its socio-economic demographics.
 These neighbourhoods are active day and night, thus ensuring public and community safety.
 Integrating well-lit streets, open spaces, plazas, and parks foster community interaction and reduces crime rates.